 Sharing good vibrations

-- Being a friendly, familiar voice, checking in on how they are doing, through calls/letters as appropriate to where they are.
+- Being a friendly, familiar voice, checking in on how they are doing through calls and letters.

 - Offering support through our Keep in Touch programme, identifying any help we can give in relation to progression or practical barriers in their way.

 - Letting them know about a wide range of support that Good Vibrations and other organisations offer, with help to access it if needed.